its-kunal/demo-repo/Readme.md

 # Demo

-just to learn how git hub works
+just to learn how github works